Academy end of term reports

 Tottenham Hotspur (Spurs) Football Club is located in North London.
 The club is also known as Spurs.
 Tottenham's home ground is White Hart Lane.
 The club motto is Audere est Facere (To dare is to do).

-Pat Holland takes a look back at how his Academy squad performed last season.
+Pat Holland continues his rundown of how our Academy squad performed last season.